igloo-project/igloo-doc/source/howtos/UI-Links.md

 ## Link descriptor

-Link descriptors are an addition from OWSI-Core.
+Link descriptors are an addition from Igloo.
 They offer several advantages over traditional Wicket linking:

  * They enforce type-safety: users provide business object models only, and they do not need to perform manual conversion to strings each and every time they create a link.
  * They enforce consistency: link generation *and* parameter extraction is done by the same object, which only has to be defined once.